 In comparison, the interview responses noted that communication from the administrative team was often lacking and did not meet the needs of staff in the buildings.
 Teachers reported that information was often published on social media before they were informed, making it difficult for them to answer questions from parents and stakeholders.
-Seven out of 12 participants reported a lack of communication from the administrative team and the teachers.
+Seven out of 12 participants reported a lack of communication from the administration in the interview process, again highlighting a disconnect between the administrative team and the teachers.
 Where the administrators feel they have adequate communication, teachers felt a need for more communication from the administrative team.